The W-Operator: A Volterra Fractional Time Operator with Sharp Bernstein Threshold and Regularized Memory: The symbol

 Fractional time--operators are naturally encoded through their Laplace symbols.
 In the classical Caputo case, the symbol $s^\alpha$ ($0<\alpha<1$) is a complete Bernstein function, a fact that underlies the entire Volterra--Bernstein framework: complete monotonicity of the kernel, subordination, and the standard abstract Cauchy problem theory.

-However, several non-singular models proposed in the literature—most notably of Atangana--Baleanu type—are associated with symbols that saturate or flatten at high frequencies.
+However, several non-singular models proposed in the literatureâ€”most notably of Atangana--Baleanu typeâ€”are associated with symbols that saturate or flatten at high frequencies.
 From an operator--theoretic perspective, this saturation destroys the Caputo scaling, blurs the separation between short- and long-time regimes, and complicates resolvent representations by altering the sectorial geometry induced by $s^\alpha$.

 The guiding principle here is therefore twofold: \begin{itemize} \item to \emph{preserve} the Caputo behaviour $\Phi(s)\sim s^\alpha$ at high frequencies (short-time regime); \item to introduce a \emph{controlled low-frequency modification} allowing, when desired, a transition toward a first-order regime. \end{itemize}